Security-Onion-Solutions/securityonion-docs/alerts.rst

 framework tools are also accessing the database it has the potential to introduce corruption.

-| You can enter the mysql shell or issue mysql one-liner's from the
+You can enter the mysql shell or issue mysql one-liner's from the command line.

-  command line.
-| To enter the mysql shell, issue the following command
+To enter the mysql shell, issue the following command:

 ::

       sudo mysql --defaults-file=/etc/mysql/debian.cnf -Dsecurityonion_db

-To issue commandline one-liners use the following template
+To issue commandline one-liners use the following template:

 ::